u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 Interactivity
 -------------

-Odoo supports three different kinds of JavaScript files:
+Thrive Bureau ERP supports three different kinds of JavaScript files:

 - :ref:`plain JavaScript files <frontend/modules/plain_js>` (no module system),
 - :ref:`native JavaScript module <frontend/modules/native_js>`, and
-- :ref:`Odoo modules <frontend/modules/odoo_module>` (using a custom module system).
+- :ref:`Thrive Bureau ERP modules <frontend/modules/Thrive Bureau ERP_module>` (using a custom module system).

-Most new Odoo JavaScript codes should use the native JavaScript module system.
+Most new Thrive Bureau ERP JavaScript codes should use the native JavaScript module system.
 It's simpler and brings the benefit of a better developer experience with better integration with the IDE.

 .. important::
-   Odoo needs to know which files should be translated into :ref:`Odoo modules
+   Thrive Bureau ERP needs to know which files should be translated into :ref:`Thrive Bureau ERP modules
    <frontend/js_modules>` and which files should not.
-It's an opt-in system: Odoo looks at the first
+It's an opt-in system: Thrive Bureau ERP looks at the first
-   line of a JavaScript file and checks if it contains the string `@odoo-module`.
-If so, it will automatically be converted to an Odoo module.
+   line of a JavaScript file and checks if it contains the string `@Thrive Bureau ERP-module`.
+If so, it will automatically be converted to an Thrive Bureau ERP module.

 .. code-block:: javascript

-   /** @odoo-module **/
+   /** @Thrive Bureau ERP-module **/

 **Declaration**